 The other person who has polished his act between this and the first film is special effects man John Dykstra, best known for Star Wars (1977).
 Dykstra conducts all the swoops, dives and camera acrobatics that he did in the first film and in ways that often make you cry out at the vertiginous virtuosity of it.
 The scenes with Spider-Man battling Dr Octopus as he rips off and throws bank vault doors and runs up and down the side of a building with Aunt May a hostage up is surely about as exciting as it is possible for a superheroic battle to get.
 Although, Sam Raimi later stages an equally breathtaking set-piece with Spider-Man and Dr Octopus fighting around the outside of an elevated train with Spidey ducking oncoming trains, being dragged down along the street and ducking in between cars, fighting in and out of the carriages between commuters, with Doc Ock holding hostages up in his claws and throwing them off as Spidey tries to catch them in webs, and the climactic overture where Spider-Man uses first his legs and then his entire body to halt the out-of-control train.
 (Although, real world physics kept quibbling in the back of ones mind during these scenes.
 Superheroic strength and invulnerability is one thing but this is an act that would almost certainly snap the spine of anyone with less than titanium-strength bone structure as though it were a twig).
 Nevertheless, Spider-Man 2 is almost completely satisfying and successful as a superhero film.
 It is all that the first film should have been.

 Sam Raimis other genre films include:- the horror film The Evil Dead (1982) and its sequels The Evil Dead II (1987) and Army of Darkness (1992); the bizarre cartoonish crime drama Crimewave (1985); the dark superhero film Darkman (1990); the psychic thriller The Gift (2000); the horror film Drag Me to Hell (2009); and Oz: The Great and Powerful (2013).
-Raimi also co-wrote the Coen Brothers fantasy film The Hudsucker Proxy (1994).
+Raimi also co-wrote the Coen Brothers fantasy film The Hudsucker Proxy (1994) and produces the zombie film The Dead Dont Die (1989) under the pseudonym The Master Cylinder.
 Sam Raimi has also had some success with his Renaissance Pictures production company, who have been particularly enterprising in the field of television fantasy.
 Theatrically, Renaissance have produced the bizarre Lunatics: A Love Story (1991), John Woos American debut Hard Target (1993) and the Van Damme time-travelling action film Timecop (1993).
 On television, Renaissance have produced such genre works as the superhero series M.A.N.T.I.S.
 (1994-6), the smalltown Deviltry show American Gothic (1995) and then had enormous hits with the dual successes of the tongue-in-cheek revisitings of Greek myth and sword and sorcery with Hercules: The Legendary Journeys (1994-9) and Xena: Warrior Princess (1995-2001).
 These were followed by similar tongue-in-cheek series as Young Hercules (1998-2000), the futuristic Cleopatra 2525 (2000-2), the historical romp Jack of All Trades (2000-1) and the Evil Dead tv spinoff Ash vs Evil Dead (2015 ).
 Raimi has also formed the Ghost House Pictures production company and co-produced the likes of the American remake of The Grudge (2004), Boogeyman (2005), The Messengers (2007), Rise (2007), 30 Days of Night (2007), The Possession (2012), Evil Dead (2013), Poltergeist (2015), Dont Breathe (2016) and the tv series Legend of the Seeker (2008-10) and 13: Fear is Real (2009).